ShengPengYu/MCLPMDA/README.md

   2.4 If you want to use MCLPMDA to get the predicting results, you just need to run 'E_PREDICT.m' ;

-  Then, The program will output files as follows:
+  Then, The program will output files as follows(workspace/Experiments/predict/predict_result.txt):

   | hsa-mir-125a                       | hsa-mir-196a | hsa-mir-499a | hsa-mir-198  | ... |
 | ---------------------------------- | ------------ | ------------ | ------------ | --- |